lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `network_name`: `"delete-me-network-A"`
 * **Then**:
     * The `destroy_local_network` method returns `None`
-    * AND The Docker network `"delete-me-network-A"` no longer exists in the Docker environment.
+    * The Docker network `"delete-me-network-A"` no longer exists in the Docker environment.

 ### Test Scenario 2: Attempt to Destroy a Non-Existent Network